stammareddi/gratitude-hut-frontend/README.md

-## Reuired tools to Fronend applcation
+## Required tools to host Fronend applcation
-* Node install
+* Node.js
    * Can install node.js from its [offical website](https://nodejs.org/en/download/)
-* MongoDB
-    * Install from MongoDB
-* React framework
+   * Can do 'node -v' to check installtion of Node as well as the version

 ## How application works

 ## Stack Used
 MongoDb